 - If You Cannot Find an Owner – Check with your local animal control for what the legal requirements are for when you’ve found a stray pet.
 Some cities laws require you surrender the pet to them for a certain number of days to give an owner a chance to reclaim their pet, before they can adopt it to you or anyone else.

 If you cannot find an owner, and have checked with your local animal control about the laws, you can decide if you want to adopt the pet yourself, or want to help that pet find a new home.
-Please read Adopt-a-Pet.com’s “How can I find a home for a pet that I’ve rescued or found?” for helpful tips!
+Please read Adopt-a-Pet.com’s Lost Pet Guide for helpful tips!

 Ashley Porter is a pet lover who writes about various topics including pet health issues and is the owner of the site Guide to Becoming a Veterinarian Technician.